RedPRL/ocaml-bwd/README.markdown

 In our experience, it is easy to miss `List.rev` or misuse `List.rev_append` when both semantically forward and backward lists are present.
 With backward lists having a different type, it is impossible to make those mistakes.

-## Stability
+## API Stability and Documentation

 The API is relatively stable.
+[Here is the API documentation.](https://redprl.org/ocaml-bwd/bwd/Bwd/)

 ## How to Use It